Anadudev/baller/README.md

 # baller
-ackend server for a football prediction platform
+Backend server for a football prediction platform